briatte/parlnet/HOWTO.md

 	The placement method used in the plots can be changed to any method supported by the `sna` package (e.g. `kamadakawai`) by editing the value of the `mode` object in `make.r`.

 - __Sponsor photos__ are stored in `photos`, or some variation of it if there is more than one parliamentary chamber in the country.
 Sponsor photos are only used in the [interactive visualizations](http://f.briatte.org/parlviz) of the networks, which are based on [GEXF](http://gexf.net/format/) exports of the networks.
 The exports will be saved to the root of the repository.
 Exporting can be skipped by setting `gexf` to `FALSE` in `make.r`.

+The `parlnet.log` file gives the estimated runtime of each repository when the raw data and derived datasets already exist on disk, and when plotting and exporting the networks is skipped.
+On a standard laptop, replicating the `parlnet.rda` object by running all repositories takes approximately half an hour.

 # DEPENDENCIES